LinuxUser255/Python/README.md

 # Python
 This is a collection of Python code
-Beginner to Object Oriented Python
+From basics to Object Oriented Programming